andaluzcoin/andaluzcoin/test/README.md

 where no otherandaluzcoind processes are running.

-On linux, the test framework will warn if there is another bitcoind process running when the tests are started.
+On linux, the test framework will warn if there is another andaluzcoind process running when the tests are started.

-If there are zombieandaluzcoind processes after test failure, you can kill them by running the following commands. **Note that these commands will kill all bitcoind processes running on the system, so should not be used if any non-test bitcoind processes are being run.**
+If there are zombieandaluzcoind processes after test failure, you can kill them by running the following commands. **Note that these commands will kill all andaluzcoind processes running on the system, so should not be used if any non-test andaluzcoind processes are being run.**

 ```bash
 killallandaluzcoind